jvu1/test-rail/README.md

 ## Important Fields:

--Folder: The name of the folder the test case belongs to.
+- Folder: The name of the folder the test case belongs to.
 For example, if you have multiple test cases that fit into Inventory Picking, make sure you label them in this field (required field).
--Title: The title of the test case (required field).
+- Title: The title of the test case (required field).
--Automated: This field will only accept TRUE or FALSE.
+- Automated: This field will only accept TRUE or FALSE.
 If you know the test case has been automated, the value should be TRUE (required field).
--BVT: This field will only accept TRUE or FALSE.
+- BVT: This field will only accept TRUE or FALSE.
 If the test is part of a BVT, the value should be TRUE (required field).
--Scenario: The scenario the user will be testing for (required field).
+- Scenario: The scenario the user will be testing for (required field).
--Preconditions: Any conditions that need to be met to run the test case (not a required field).
+- Preconditions: Any conditions that need to be met to run the test case (not a required field).
--Testing Steps: The steps have to be entered in one cell and entered in a very specific format or else they will not import correctly.
+- Testing Steps: The steps have to be entered in one cell and entered in a very specific format or else they will not import correctly.
 Place each step in the same cell, but on a new line (ctrl+alt+enter for mac, alt+enter for windows) numbered like 1) , 2) , etc (required field).
--Expected Results: The results the user should be expecting after running the test case (required field).
+- Expected Results: The results the user should be expecting after running the test case (required field).
--Notes: Any additional notes about the test cases (required field).
+- Notes: Any additional notes about the test cases (required field).
--JIRA Ticket: JIRA ticket number (required field).
+- JIRA Ticket: JIRA ticket number (required field).

 ## Updating TestRail Test Cases:
 1. Export the test cases into .csv.
 Keep in mind you cannot specifically target which test cases you want to export as TestRail will export all test cases in the suite.